 Dellinger recommends the CURLS Blueberry Bliss Control Jelly ($20) for definition and shine.
 Similarly, de Leon recommends prepping the hair before braiding with a gel or pomade to ensure a clean surface to feed the hair in and also to help the Dutch braid maintain its hold.
 Ouidad's Clear Control Pomade ($26) tames all the hair down for a clean finish without feeling heavy.

 Watch Now: How to Make a Dutch Braid

-Step five: Tie it off at the end with a clear hair tie.
-We love Sephora Collection's Snag-Free Hair Elastics ($4).
+Tie it off at the end with a clear hair tie.
+We love Kitch's Clear No-Snag Elastics ($3).
 Repeat the process on the other side.

 For a messier Dutch braid, pull the loops to open them up.
-If you're prone to frizz on your braids, spritzing on an anti-frizz hair serum—like the Josh Rosebrook Serum Spray ($28)—after braiding will help tame them.
+If you're prone to frizz, spritzing with an anti-frizz hair serum—like the Josh Rosebrook Serum Spray ($30)—after braiding will help tame the plaits.